mathmaster13/wakalito-android/README.md

 ## Compatibility
 Every sequence in wakalito-ios, every sequence in jan Lepeka's implementation except certain UCSUR-specific punctuation, every glyph in lipu su, yupekosi, and extra punctuation.
 Some glyphs may have added alternate sequences from me.

-## 1.0 pre-release jank
-The pre-release has bugs, so the [latest builds](./app/build/outputs/apk/debug/app-debug.apk) write to an internal debug file which you can copy in the Wakalito app.
-If you are experiencing trouble with the pre-release, use the latest build and send me your debug file (which, as you might expect, also contains what was in the text box you typed).
-Release builds won't have these files; pre-releases or other builds might.

 ## Known Possible Issues
 The keyboard is stable as far as I have tested, but it is theoretically possible for the keyboard to crash.
 It is also possible that you may need to click a text box twice for the keyboard to load.